walescript/Student-Management-API/README.md

 1. Launch the PythonAnywhere web app by going to https://walescript.pythonanywhere.com in your browser.

 2. Make a student or administrator account:
-* To create an admin account, select the '/admin/register' route then resgister an 'admin' via the selected route.
+* To create an admin account, select the '/admin/register' route then register an 'admin' via the selected route.
-* To create an student account, select the '/student/register' route then resgister a 'student' via the selected route.
+* To create an student account, select the '/student/register' route then register a 'student' via the selected route.
 3. Sign in via the '/auth/login' route to generate a JWT token.
 This access token should be copied without the quotation marks

 4. Navigate upwards to the top right corner and click 'Authorize' to enter the JWT token in the given format